Nitrokey/nitrokey-documentation/nethsm/administration.rst

       .. code-block::

-         Key for HTTPS API generated on NetHSM localhost:8443
+         Key for TLS interface generated on NetHSM localhost:8443
    .. tab:: REST API
       Information about the `/config/tls/generate` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/POST_config-tls-generate>`__.